-WHEREAS, FRA and NJ TRANSIT, in consultation with NJHPO and NYSHPO, have defined the Project's APE, which are the areas where potential effects on historic properties caused by the Project may occur (Exhibit B - Area of Potential Effects annexed hereto).
-FRA submitted the proposed APE to NJHPO and NYSHPO on December 9, 2016, and NJHPO and NYSHPO concurred with the definition of the APE for the Project in correspondence dated December 19, 2016, and January 13, 2017, respectively; and
+WHEREAS, FRA in consultation with NJHPO and NYSHPO, defined the Project's APE, which are the areas where potential effects on historic properties caused by the Project may occur (Exhibit B - Area of Potential Effects annexed hereto).
+FRA submitted the proposed APE to NJHPO and NYSHPO on December 9, 2016, and NJHPO and NYSHPO agreed with the definition of the APE for the Project in correspondence dated December 19, 2016, and January 13, 2017, respectively; and

-WHEREAS, FRA identified Federally recognized Indian tribes that could attach religious or cultural significance to sites within the APE and, in letters dated May 11 and 12, 2016, and August 5, 2016, invited the following tribes to participate in consultation: the Delaware Nation, the Delaware Tribe, the Delaware Tribe of Indians, the Shawnee Tribe of Oklahoma, the Shinnecock Indian Nation, the Stockbridge-Munsee Community of Mohican Indians, and the Eastern Shawnee Tribe of Oklahoma.
-In correspondence dated June 6, 2016, the Delaware Tribe indicated they wanted to enter into consultation for the Project, and in correspondence dated June 7, 2016, the Stockbridge-Munsee Community of Mohican Indians requested information on Project ground disturbance and that cultural resource surveys be prepared.
-Additionally, the Stockbridge-Munsee Community of Mohican Indians provided concurrence on the proposed APE for the Project in correspondence dated December 19, 2016, and indicated it had no significant cultural resources concerns regarding the Project in correspondence dated March 6, 2017.
-The Eastern Shawnee Tribe of Oklahoma concurred with the proposed APE in correspondence dated March 17, 2017.
-The Delaware Nation provided comments on the Draft PA in correspondence dated April 12, 2017; and
+WHEREAS, FRA identified Federally recognized Indian tribes that could attach religious or cultural significance to historic properties within the APE and, in letters dated May 11 and 12, 2016, and August 5, 2016, invited the following tribes to participate in consultation: the Delaware Nation, the Delaware Tribe, the Delaware Tribe of Indians, the Shawnee Tribe of Oklahoma, the Shinnecock Indian Nation, the Stockbridge-Munsee Community of Mohican Indians, and the Eastern Shawnee Tribe of Oklahoma.
+In correspondence dated June 6, 2016, the Delaware Tribe indicated it wanted to consult regarding the Project and in a letter dated January 5, 2018 provided comments on the Draft PA.
+In correspondence dated June 7, 2016, the Stockbridge-Munsee Community of Mohican Indians requested information on Project ground disturbance and that cultural resource surveys be prepared, concurred on the proposed APE for the Project in correspondence dated December 19, 2016, indicated it had no significant cultural resources concerns regarding the Project in correspondence dated March 6, 2017, and indicated it had no further comments on this PA at the time but requested to be included in further Project correspondence on December 15, 2017.
+The Eastern Shawnee Tribe of Oklahoma concurred with the proposed APE in correspondence dated March 17, 2017 and provided comments on January 31, 2018, including that the Project will have No Effect on properties of sacred and/or cultural significance to the Tribe.
+The Delaware Nation provided comments on the Draft PA in correspondence dated April 12, 2017 and December 18, 2017; and

-WHEREAS, the Delaware Nation, the Delaware Tribe, the Delaware Tribe of Indians, the Shawnee Tribe of Oklahoma, the Shinnecock Indian Nation, the Stockbridge-Munsee Community of Mohican Indians, and the Eastern Shawnee Tribe of Oklahoma are Consulting Parties for the Project that is the subject of this PA (hereinafter "Project Consulting Tribes"); and
+WHEREAS, the Delaware Nation, the Delaware Tribe, the Delaware Tribe of Indians, the Shawnee Tribe of Oklahoma, the Shinnecock Indian Nation, the Stockbridge-Munsee Community of Mohican Indians, and the Eastern Shawnee Tribe of Oklahoma are Consulting Parties for the Project (hereinafter "Consulting Tribes"); and